Commonfare-net/commonshare/README.md

 ```
 ...and to run pagerank.py...
 ```
-#This will return a JSON array of three IDs corresponding to stories that the user specified by *userid* should be recommended on reading story *storyid*
+#This will return a JSON array of three IDs corresponding to stories that the user specified by *userid* should be recommended on reading story *storyid* If the story or user ID cannot be found, [0,0,0] will be returned instead.
 http://127.0.0.1:5000/recommend/*storyid*/*userid*
 ```